 Ups and downs in energy are a function of supply and demand.
 Yearly energy market Power plant utilizing control systems from Petrotechtrends, as well as longer-term development trends in this sector, reflect both the abundance of product and the impetus for consumption.
 Global energy contractors and predictors of energy trends see some specific changes in supply and demand that they are factoring into their 2019 energy trend predictions.
+This publication reviews some of them.

-Supply: Record High Oil Prices
+Predictions of Energy Supply Trends in 2019: Record High Oil Prices

 OPEC+ has cut its production rates for 2019 to reduce the global supply of crude oil.
 Saudi Arabia’s reductions in particular far exceed those of other member countries like Iraq.
 Barring a feared but increasingly likely global economic slowdown, Robert Rapier in a recent Forbes.com article predicts near-breakout prices on barrels of crude oil, presently projected to “anchor” at an average $70/barrel for the year.